OpenPathView/DirectoryManager/README.md

 ```

-Example: The following command will create a web interface listening on 127.0.0.1:5000 and a ftp server listening on 127.0.0.1:21
+Example: The following command will create a web interface listening on 127.0.0.1:5000 and a ftp server listening on 0.0.0.0:2121

 ```
 opv_dm_web.py -o 127.0.0.1 -p 5000
 ```

-## Launch test
+## Launch tests

-You can launch unit and functionnal test with this command:
+You can launch unit and functionnal tests with this command:

 ```
 ./launch_test.sh